M-Serajian/BV-BRC-BrowserTools/README.md

   - [Link to Your Paper](link-to-your-paper)

 ## Introduction
-The **PatricBrowserTools** is a suite of powerful Bash scripts designed to facilitate the retrieval of genomic data from the PATRIC database.
-The primary advantage of PatricBrowserTools is  its ability to seamlessly resume processing at any point within the workflow.
+The **BV-BRC-BrowserTools** is a suite of powerful Bash scripts designed to facilitate the retrieval of genomic data from the BV-BRC database.
+The primary advantage of BV-BRC-BrowserTools is  its ability to seamlessly resume processing at any point within the workflow.
 In the event of an interruption, the tool, when rerun without alterations to the genome list—provided they remain valid according to [BV-BRC](https://www.bv-brc.org/)— picks up precisely where it left off.
 Furthermore, the tool streamlines data processing efficiency by generating a comprehensive CSV report.
-The suite includes two main tools: **Slurm_FTP_downloader.sh** and **Single_CPU_FTP_downloader.sh**.
+The suite includes two main tools: **BV-BRC-BrowserTools_Slurm.sh** and **BV-BRC-BrowserTools_Single_CPU.sh**.

-### PatricBrowserTools_Slurm.sh
+### BV-BRC-BrowserTools_Slurm.sh

-The Slurm-enabled version, **PatricBrowserTools_Slurm.sh**, generates Bash scripts compatible with Slurm, enabling the parallelization of the data retrieval process.
+The Slurm-enabled version, **BV-BRC-BrowserTools_Slurm.sh**, generates Bash scripts compatible with Slurm, enabling the parallelization of the data retrieval process.
 This is achieved by dynamically adjusting the number of CPUs utilized, thereby significantly enhancing the efficiency of genomic data retrieval.

 The created script will be placed in the temporary repository, "temp" and submitted based on the default CPU, memory, and time_limit values.
 These default values can be modified using the corresponding command-line arguments.